The Query that Failed

 Things I Did When I Was A Kid….That My Children Never Will

-Posted in Uncategorized on September 24, 2011 by Sissy
+Posted in Uncategorized on September 24, 2011 by Administrator

 1. I walked with my parents down a dirt road on election day where they entered a shed-like structure in the middle of a corn field and casted votes for our U.S. President.